WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_deployExtensions.md

       </Panel>
     </Extensions>
     ```
-    It should look something like this, ignore that the current file is called "New Macro.js".
+    It should look something like this, ignore that the current file is called ==New Macro.js==.
 When we save it further on
     the file name will be updated:

     <figure markdown="span">